 The Human Services concentration is for students who plan to work directly with people in need.
 This concentration includes an internship.
 An application to the concentration is required fall quarter junior year.

-Click here to download the Human Services Concentration application.
+Click here to read a complete overview of the Human Services Concentration aim, requirements, and application procedures.

 Human Services Concentration Purpose

 The Human Services Concentration for psychology majors offers students theoretical and applied preparation for careers in the helping professions.
 In addition to coursework centered on professional development, understanding individuals in context, and contemporary issues in clinical psychology and related fields, the concentration offers an integral internship component.
 For the internship year, students earn course credit for fieldwork conducted outside the classroom and gain practical experience in the helping professions.

 Upon graduation, psychology majors will generally enter a highly competitive job market or apply to graduate school.
 This concentration is one way of promoting students’ competitiveness by offering training in specific skills by way of coursework in Applied Psychology I and II (PSY-357 & PSY-358) and a year of part-time internship (PSY-395).

 - Promote students’ ability to understand individuals in their ecological context with particular attention to diversity.